includeos/unik_test_service/README.md

-# unik_test_service
+# Unik / IncludeOS test service
-A test service for running IncludeOS with Unik
+An IncludeOS test service for building and running with Unik